|

 mortis between persons within the zone of military operation, whether

 members of the armed forces or civilians.
-(74a)
+(74a) Art.
+33.

 Marriages among Muslims or among members of the ethnic cultural